About Stony Brook University

-The director of the Turkana Basin Institute is Lawrence Martin, Dean of the Graduate School at Stony Brook University.
+The director of the Turkana Basin Institute is Lawrence Martin.
 He coordinates Turkana Basin Institute activities at Stony Brook, including recruitment, hiring, and evaluation of Institute faculty and postdoctoral researchers; development of facilities; and responsibility for communicating the Institute’s fundraising priorities.
 Subsequent directors of the Turkana Basin Institute will be appointed by the president of Stony Brook University in consultation with the Institute’s board of trustees.

 The Stony Brook Foundation will receive all contributions for the Turkana Basin Institute.
 Established in 1965 as the sole official fundraising and private gift-receiving agency for Stony Brook University, the Foundation is a 501(c)(3) not-for-profit corporation.
 All contributions to the Institute are tax deductible to the fullest extent allowed by law.